yahiakala/routing/docs/data-loading/index.md

 ## Handling Errors

-If the loader method raises an exception, the router will behave differently depending on the `cache_data_mode` attribute on the route.
+If the load_data method raises an exception, the router will behave differently depending on the `cache_data_mode` attribute on the route.

-Regardless of the `cache_data_mode` attribute, if there is no data in the cache, and the loader method raises an exception, the router will call `anvil.open_form` on the matching route's error form.
+Regardless of the `cache_data_mode` attribute, if there is no data in the cache, and the load_data method raises an exception, the router will call `anvil.open_form` on the matching route's error form.
 If there is no error form, the router will raise the exception.

 If there is a cached form or cached data, then the router will load the form using the cache.
-If the loader method raises an exception, the `router_context` will raise the `"data_loaded"` event with `data=None` and `error=<The Exception>`, as well as the `"data_error"` event.
+If the load_data method raises an exception, the `router_context` will raise the `"data_loaded"` event with `data=None` and `error=<The Exception>`, as well as the `"data_error"` event.

 ## Invalidating Data